ravenusmc/ruby_games/README.md

 ==GAMES

 This project will contain games that I make with ruby.
+Please note that I will be constantly adding to the games in this file.
+If they are complete then I will leave a comment at the top of the page.

 ==GAMES INCLUDED

--tic-tac-toe
+tic-tac-toe, a number guessing game